xtreger/handbook-of-best-practices/README.md

  + Building a successful story point estimation
- + The importence of story point estimation
+ + The importance of story point estimation
  + Challenges of accurately estimating tasks
  + Overcoming estimation challenges
  + Bad practices of task estimation